bunnyoii/bunnyoii.github.io/_pages/about.md

 # 👨‍💻 Internships

 - *2024 / 07 - 2024 / 08*, Changjiang Pension Insurance Co., Pacific Insurance Group – IT Department
-  - Front-end Development for Mid-platform Management System: Led development using Vue.js, integrating Vue Router for navigation and Element UI for consistency.
-Developed key modules like user management and role permissions, while optimizing API calls to improve performance and user experience.
+  - Front-end Development for Mid-platform Management System: Led development using Vue.js, integrating Vue Router and Element UI.
+Developed key modules like user management and role permissions.
-  - Due Diligence Assistant Development: Implemented speech-to-text by integrating third-party recognition services with the Dify language model to automate meeting minute generation and analysis, including key information extraction and summary generation for each speaker and agenda.
+  - Due Diligence Assistant Development: Implemented speech-to-text by integrating third-party recognition services with the Dify language model to automate meeting minute generation and analysis.
   - Prompt Optimization for Dify Model: Enhanced prompt design and multi-turn dialogue features to improve the system's understanding of queries and contextual relevance, leading to more accurate and intelligent responses.

+  **In this internship, I not only deepened my technical expertise in front-end development, but also enhanced my communication and teamwork skills, gaining a better understanding of project requirements and.**

 # 💻 Project Experience